Jongy/Jongy.github.io/_posts/2020-04-25-gcc-assert-introspect.md

 ## GCC plugins intro

 GCC provides [an API for plugins][plugins-api].
 Plugins are programs built once, then loaded when invoking GCC.
-The can modify its behvaior, add new features, etc. More specifically, your plugin can register callbacks which GCC will call in different steps during compilation, allowing the plugin to mess around with GCC's internal objects.
+They can modify its behvaior, add new features, etc. More specifically, your plugin can register callbacks which GCC will call in different steps during compilation, allowing the plugin to mess around with GCC's internal objects.